Nico-Shock/Ultimate-3DS-Modding-Guide/README.md

 I will try to capture my 3DS properly at some point to add pictures, and I will also try to customize the texts better.

+# What you need

+1. you need an SD card with at least 2 GB of storage space.
+Ideally, it should have more than 2 GB, preferably 32 GB.
+2. a 3DS or 2DS, whether Old, New, XL or normal.
+3. a PC, laptop or similar to change or add data to the SD card.

 # SD Card Preparation

-You need an SD card with at least 2 GB of storage.
-Optimally, it should have more than 2 GB, preferably 32 GB.

 ## Windows: